tzolic/heart_health_program/README.md

 ### How to enter them if you don’t have a blood pressure reading?

-I obviously don’t expect you to have a specific reading of systolic and diastolic blood pressure.
+I obviously don’t expect you to have a specific reading of them.
 You can use the ideal range for reference:

 - systolic: 90-120 mmHg
 - diastolic: 60-80 mmHg